DATASCI 185: Introduction to AI Applications

 Data collection → Data labelling → Model training → Model evaluation → Deployment → Use

-Historical bias: The past encoded
+Historical bias: the past baked in

-Historical bias occurs when past discrimination is baked into the training data, even if the data accurately reflects the real world at the time
+This happens when past discrimination is baked into the training data, even if the data accurately reflects the real world at the time

 The Amazon hiring case (2018):